- See tips for remote instruction in the Management section.

 - An abdomen that contains their organs

-Learn about other structures found on insects and their purposes in the table below.
+Learn about other structures found on insects in the graphic below.

 The Structure of Insects